 Another study involved more than 5,000 persons in their seventies and early eighties.
 They were split up into a group that was given a statin by the generic name of pravastatin (brand name Pravachol), while the other group received a placebo (a substance with no active therapeutic effect.)
 After years monitoring both groups, the researchers concluded that there was no significant effect on cognitive function in the group that received the statin.

-The Negative Side of Statins
+The Potential Negative Side of Statins

-The Positive Side of Statins
+The Potential Positive Side of Statins

 - Studies have revealed that treatment with atorvastatin drugs is linked to significant reductions in vascular issues of the heart.
-Lipitor treatment is also effective in diabetic patients, especially patients with type 2 diabetes.
+Lipitor treatment is also effective in diabetic patients, especially those with type 2 diabetes.

-- Lipitor must be taken once a day at anytime, and doses vary from a low dose of 10mg to a high dose of 80mg a day.
+- Lipitor must be taken once a day at anytime, and doses vary from a low dose of 10 mg to a high dose of 80 mg a day.
 The most common prescriptions are for dosages of either 10 or 20 mg a day, although it is often prescribed at a dose of 40 mg based on the patient’s overall health.